FarronF/limerick-council-meetings/meetings/2016/07/18-Full Meeting of Limerick City and County Council/Minutes - Annual Meeting of Limerick City and County Council - 27th June 2016.md

 In conclusion, he thanked the outgoing Mayor and Deputy Mayor and Cathaoirligh and Leas-

-Chathaoirligh for the work in their respective Metropolitan and Municipal Districts.--- 10
+Chathaoirligh for the work in their respective Metropolitan and Municipal Districts.
+---
+10

 3.